How Does a Cochlear Implant Work?

 The cochlear implant is secured to the skull, and the incision is closed using stitches.
 Usually, you’ll be discharged a few hours after the surgery or the next day.

 Before you leave the hospital, the doctor will instruct you to change dressings and care for your incisions.
 Also, he will schedule a follow-up appointment a week later to check the healing process and remove the stitches.
 Bear in mind that the incision needs to heal before the implant is activated!

 Around a month after surgery, your doctor will add the external part behind your ear and activate the internal components.

 The cochlear implant is programmed and personalized according to each patient’s hearing needs.
 You may need several visits over a few days or weeks for adjustments.
-After all, learning to use a cochlear implant is a gradual process and a lifelong commitment.
+After all, learning to use it is a gradual process and a lifelong commitment.